Vanessa Hudgens Steps Out In Sports Bra, Shows Off Insane Abs

 Vanessa seemingly went makeup free as she donned a bronzed glow, gold earrings, multiple gold chains around her neck, and a pair of glasses.
 She had her dark hair pulled back into a messy bun at the back of her head as she smiled while strolling the streets with her man.

-Meanwhile, Butler donned a pair of black pants, a white t-shirt, which he tucked in, some brown boots, and a gray coat over top.
+Meanwhile, Butler donned a pair of black pants, a white T-shirt which he tucked in, some brown boots, and a gray coat over top.
 He also had his usual light-colored hair dyed dark.
 The couple of seven years looked casual and relaxed as they spent the day together.

-As previously reported by The Inquisitr, Last year Vanessa Hudgens opened up about her body confidence to The Daily Mail, and revealed that she used to struggle with her short stature, coming in at only five feet, three inches tall.
+As previously reported by The Inquisitr, Last year Vanessa Hudgens opened up about her body confidence to The Daily Mail, and revealed that she used to struggle with her short stature, coming in at only five feet three inches tall.

-The actress revealed that her boyfriend, Austin Butler, has also helped her overcome her issues, stating that he’s always in her corner.
+The actress revealed that her boyfriend has also helped her overcome her issues, stating that he’s always in her corner.

 “It’s nice to have a best friend you can share victories with,” she said.